-C. Scope of Work Narrative - Capacity Building Grants
+C. Scope of Work Narrative - Establishment of Local Flood Resilience Funding Programs

-- a.
-Include documentation outlining the establishment of the Local Flood Resilience Funding Program.
-This may be in the form of an ordinance, resolution, letter from an individual authorized to speak on behalf of the local government stating that the program has been established, or similar documentation. - b.
-Describe the process, deliverables, timelines, and other expected outcomes associated with the further development of a Local Plan and Local Resilience Funding Program as detailed in Appendix J.
+Describe the process, deliverables, timelines, and other expected outcomes associated with the further development of a Local Plan and Local Resilience Funding Program as detailed in Appendix G.

-D. Scope of Work Narrative - Capitalization for Local Flood Resilience Programs
+D. Scope of Work Narrative - Capitalization of Local Flood Resilience Programs